Anant Sharma: Career

 Sharma was a Railway Union Leader.
 Because of his career as a trade union leader, he was invited by Jawaharlal Nehru, the first Prime Minister of independent India, to run for the Parliamentary elections from the constituency of Buxar, Bihar.
 He ran and won in 1962 and again in 1971.
 In 1966, he became the President of Bihar Pradesh Congress Committee (PCC).

 In 1974, he was made the Minister of State for Industry, Government of India, under the Prime Ministership of Indira Gandhi.
 Thereafter, he went on to become the Union Minister for Ministries including Communications, Surface Transport, Shipping and Civil Aviation in the Government of India.
 He was the Minister of Communications from 1982 to 1983.
 Sharma became the Governor of the State of Punjab and the State of West Bengal in 1983.

 Personal life

 He was married to Tara Devi, and the couple had two sons.
 He died in October 1988.

-His eldest sons, Arun Kumar Sharma, Hriday Narayan Sharma, an India Railway officer was asked by Rajiv Gandhi to contest the Bihar State Assembly Elections from Dumraon in 1990.
+His elder son Arun Kumar Sharma, Hriday Narayan Sharma, an India Railway officer was asked by Rajiv Gandhi to contest the Bihar State Assembly Elections from Dumraon in 1990.
 He is settled in Delhi along with his family.